Planned Giving Options

 - Intellectual property gifts

-Some gift types can be combined—for example, a gift of real estate or crops used to fund a charitable remainder trust.
+Some gift types can be combined—for example, a gift of real estate or crops can be used to fund a charitable remainder trust.

 What is a planned gift?